[This review has been updated to reflect new pricing. It originally was published on Dec. 18, 2017.]

 To keep your data encrypted and secure, RoboForm uses the same AES-256-bit symmetric encryption as other password managers.
 Your data is decrypted only on your devices, and not on RoboForm's servers, using your master password.

 The feature must be activated in the RoboForm web interface.
-Click the Security tab, and then, in the "One Time Password Option" section, select Google Authenticator.
-You'll be presented with a secret key or QR code to enter into the Google Authenticator app on your smartphone or tablet to complete the activation process.
+Click the Security tab, and then, in the "One Time Password Option" section, select the TOTP app of your choice.
+You'll be presented with a secret key or QR code to enter into the TOTP app on your smartphone or tablet to complete the activation process.

 Going forward, when you use RoboForm on a new device, you'll be required to enter the temporary six-digit passcode generated by Google Authenticator to verify your identity.